Shippable/docs/sources/deploy/aws-elastic-beanstalk-multiple-containers.md

 main_section: Deploy
 sub_section: AWS Elastic Beanstalk

-page_main_title: Deploying single-container environments
-main_section: Deploy
-sub_section: AWS Elastic Beanstalk

-# Using Cloud native CLI to deploy multiple containers to Amazon Elastic Beanstalk.
+# Using Cloud native CLI to deploy multiple containers to AWS Elastic Beanstalk.

 The [deploy job](/platform/workflow/job/deploy) helps make your deployments very easy and quick to configure.
 However, you might want to write your deployment scripts yourself for added control and customization or simply to bring over your existing proven CLI based deployment scripts over to Shippable.
 This page walks through an example of using the Elastic Beanstalk (EB) CLI to  deploy a multiple container application to your EB environment.